pballent/hia-covid/index.md

 - Variables of interest are percent change in activity from baseline in various settings (work, shopping, home, etc.) The most consistently reported was time at home spent relative to baseline, which was generally elevated (although not everywhere!)

 ### COUNTY SHAPE FILES (FOR TABLEAU)
-- Shape file that uses FIPS to code counties
+- Shapefile that uses FIPS to code counties
 - Provides polygons and locations for US counties and states
 - I hand loaded the .CSV and imported it into Tableau